-Credits: Credits 3 Prerequisites: Prerequisites minimum grade of "C" in ENG 113 Semester Offered: Semester Offered Offered at departmental discretion.
+Prerequisites minimum grade of "C" in ENG 113 Semester Offered Offered at departmental discretion.

-ENG 260: Women's Literature
+ENG 260 : Women's Literature

 The study of literature written by women.
 The course may be organized either thematically or chronologically.
-Credits: Credits 3 Prerequisites: Prerequisites minimum grade of "C" om ENG 113 Semester Offered: Semester Offered Offered every year.
-Core Tags: Core Tags HF ENG 270: Literature and Culture
+Credits 3 Core Tags HF Prerequisites minimum grade of "C" om ENG 113 Semester Offered Offered every year.

+ENG 270 : Literature and Culture

 The study of a specific literary topic with a multidisciplinary focus.
 This course may be repeated for credit as its topic varies.

-Credits: Credits 3 Prerequisites: Prerequisites minimum grade of "C" in ENG 113 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites minimum grade of "C" in ENG 113 Semester Offered Offered at departmental discretion.

-ENG 280: Introduction to Film
+ENG 280 : Introduction to Film

 An introduction to the study of movies.
 The course may be organized either thematically or chronologically.
-Credits: Credits 3

-Prerequisites: Prerequisites minimum grade of "C" in ENG 113 Semester Offered: Semester Offered Offered at departmental discretion.
-Core Tags: Core Tags HF
+Credits 3 Core Tags HF Prerequisites minimum grade of "C" in ENG 113 Semester Offered Offered at departmental discretion.

-ENG 302: Fiction Writing I, II
+ENG 302 : Fiction Writing I, II

 Workshops in fiction writing for intermediate and advanced students.
 Courses taught concurrently.
 Does NOT satisfy Core Curriculum requirements for Humanities and Fine Arts (HFA).
 Courses taught concurrently in stacked format with ENG 211.
-Credits: Credits 3 Prerequisites: Prerequisites minimum grade of "C" in ENG 211
+Credits 3 Prerequisites minimum grade of "C" in ENG 211 minimum grade of "C" in ENG 211

-ENG 303: Fiction Writing I, II
+ENG 303 : Fiction Writing I, II

 Workshops in fiction writing for intermediate and advanced students.
 Courses taught concurrently.
 Does NOT satisfy Core Curriculum requirements for Humanities and Fine Arts (HFA).
 Courses taught concurrently in stacked format with ENG 211.
-Credits: Credits 3